YFValue (YFV) Trading Down 29% This Week

-YFValue (CURRENCY:YFV) traded down 7.7% against the dollar during the 24-hour period ending at 19:00 PM E.T. on August 28th.
-YFValue has a total market capitalization of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.
-In the last seven days, YFValue has traded down 29% against the dollar.
-One YFValue coin can now be purchased for $1.63 or 0.00008941 BTC on major exchanges.
+YFValue (CURRENCY:YFV) traded down 7.7% against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on September 4th.
+YFValue has a market capitalization of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last day.
+One YFValue coin can currently be bought for about $1.63 or 0.00008941 BTC on popular exchanges.
+During the last seven days, YFValue has traded down 29% against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.